Vacancy: Research Officer at the Children's Institute

-- Research or professional experience in the area of violence against children / child protection
+- Research or professional experience in the area of violence against children / child protection and violence against women

-- Experience of quantitative data analysis
+- Experience of qualitative data analysis

 - Ability to supervise fieldwork staff

-- Build and maintain relationships with key stakeholders involved in research
+- Build and maintain relationships with key stakeholders

 - Oversee data management, including data entry